 The TLCP is a program created for and led by DePaul faculty and instructional staff.
 If you have an idea for leading a session for the Teaching Commons Workshop Series, we encourage you to submit a proposal for an upcoming quarter.
 You can browse descriptions of past workshops to get an idea of recent topics and review the presenter guidelines to get a sense of what it would be like to lead a workshop.

-Faculty and part-time staff presenters will receive an honorarium of $450 for designing an original workshop and facilitating two sessions (one at the Loop campus and one at Lincoln Park).
+Faculty presenters will receive an honorarium of $450 for designing an original workshop and facilitating two sessions (one at the Loop campus and one at Lincoln Park).
 If a pair presents, they will each receive $350.
 Those who design and facilitate an online workshop will receive an additional $50.
-Unfortunately, at this time we are not able to offer stipends to full-time staff members who lead workshops.
+Unfortunately, at this time we are not able to offer stipends to staff members who lead workshops.

 Proposal deadline for the 2017-2018 academic year: Friday, June 23 2017.